sorry for the noise this past week.

 Once inside, Evie leads the two of them to the living room where the bags are dropped unceremoniously.
 Junior removes their mask to reveal a rounded nose and full lips, both decorated with piercings, which Evie compliments while still trying to manage her nerves.
 “Also- your profile said non-binary, but might I ask if you prefer they?
 Or Zie?
 Or-”

 “Sure.”
 Junior shoots Evie a rueful but forgiving look as they stretch out their back and shake their head.
 “You’ve got a weird smell out in that hallway by the way.”

 “Yeah.
 Got anything good to eat?”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, mellow-kWrite a Review